The Supremes: 1970s

 Diana Ross & the Supremes gave their final performance on January 14, 1970, at the Frontier Hotel in Las Vegas.
 A live recording of the performance was released later that year in a double-LP box set titled Farewell.
 At the final performance, the replacement for Diana Ross, Jean Terrell, was introduced.
 According to Mary Wilson, after this performance, Berry Gordy wanted to replace Terrell with Syreeta Wright.
 Wilson refused, leading to Gordy stating that he was washing his hands of the group thereafter.
 After the Frontier Hotel performance, Ross officially began her career as a solo performer.
 Mary Wilson and Cindy Birdsong continued working with Jean Terrell on the first post-Ross Supremes album, Right On.

-The Terrell-led Supremes—now rebranded as "the Supremes;" known unofficially at first as "the New Supremes", and in later years informally called "The '70s Supremes"—scored hits including "Up the Ladder to the Roof" (US number 10, UK number 6), "Stoned Love" (US number 7, UK number 3) and "Nathan Jones" (US number 16, UK number 5), all of which were produced by Frank Wilson.
-These three singles were also R&B Top Ten hits, with "Stoned Love" becoming their last No.1 R&B hit in December 1970.
-Songwriting/production team Nickolas Ashford & Valerie Simpson produced another Top 20 hit for the group, a Supremes/Four Tops duet version of Ike & Tina Turner's "River Deep – Mountain High".
+The Terrell-led Supremes—now rebranded as "the Supremes;" known unofficially at first as "the New Supremes", and in later years informally called "The '70s Supremes"—scored hits including "Up the Ladder to the Roof", "Stoned Love" and "Nathan Jones" with producer Frank Wilson, the former two being the group's final top ten hits in the US while all three aforementioned singles hit the top ten in the UK.
+A cover of "River Deep – Mountain High", featuring the Four Tops, and produced by Ashford & Simpson, and "Floy Joy", produced for them by Smokey Robinson, became their final top 20 hits.
+"Floy Joy" is notable for being the only Supremes hit where Wilson shared lead vocals.

-In 1972, the Supremes had their last Top 20 hit single release, "Floy Joy", written and produced by Smokey Robinson, followed by the final US Top 40 hit for the Jean Terrell-led version of the group, "Automatically Sunshine" (US number 37, UK number 10).
-"Automatically Sunshine" later became the group's final top 10 single in the UK.
-On both "Floy Joy" and "Sunshine" Terrell shared lead with Mary Wilson.
 Motown, by then moving from Detroit to Los Angeles to break into motion pictures, put only limited effort into promoting the Supremes' new material, and their popularity and sales began to wane.
 Cindy Birdsong left the group in April 1972, after recording the Floy Joy album, to start a family; her replacement was Lynda Laurence, a former member of Stevie Wonder's backup group, Third Generation (a predecessor to Wonderlove).
 Jimmy Webb was hired to produce the group's next LP, The Supremes Produced and Arranged by Jimmy Webb, but the album and its only single "I Guess I'll Miss the Man" failed to make an impact on the Billboard pop chart, with the single peaking at number 85 on November 24, 1972.